ROCm/HIP/README.md

 The HIP kernel language defines builtins for determining grid and block coordinates, math functions, short vectors, atomics, and timer functions.
-It also specifies additional defines and keywords for function types, address spaces, and optimization controls (See the [HIP Kernel Language](docs/reference/kernel_language.rst) for a full description).
+It also specifies additional defines and keywords for function types, address spaces, and optimization controls (See the [HIP C++ Language Extensions](docs/reference/cpp_language_extensions.rst) for a full description).
 Here's an example of defining a simple 'vector_square' kernel.

 ```cpp